 Peter has lived in Hastings for over 20 years.
 He served as mayor for ten years and as a trustee on the Village Board for six years prior to that.
 He is an avid reader, enjoying history, science, fiction (and especially science fiction).

-The next meeting will be on Tuesday, September 14th at 4:30 PM.
-Meetings are open to the public.
+The next meeting will be on Monday, May 16th at 4:30 PM.
+Meetings are open to the public and in person.

 The most recent meeting minutes will be posted below when they become available.